vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 ## Abstract and learning objectives

-This hands-on lab will guide the student through the process of deploying a web application and API microservice to a Kubernetes platform hosted on Azure Kubernetes Services (AKS), instructing them on configuring the behavior of these services through dynamic service discovery, service scale-out, and high-availability in the context of AKS hosted services.
-Through demonstration of key Kubernetes concepts, the student will gain experience with deployment and service Kubernetes resources, creating them manually through the Azure Portal and manipulating their configurations to scale the associated microservice instances up and down as well as managing their CPU and memory resource allocations with the Kubernetes cluster.
+This hands-on lab will guide the student through deploying a web application and API microservice to a Kubernetes platform hosted on Azure Kubernetes Services (AKS).
+In addition, the lab will instruct the student on configuring the behavior of these services through dynamic service discovery, service scale-out, and high availability in the context of AKS-hosted services.
+By demonstrating crucial Kubernetes concepts, the student will gain experience with the Kubernetes deployment and service resource types.
+The student will create them manually through the Azure Portal and manipulate their configurations to scale the associated microservice instances up and down and manage their CPU and memory resource allocations with the Kubernetes cluster.

 At the conclusion of this lab, you have a solid understanding of how to build and deploy containerized applications to Azure Kubernetes Service and perform common DevOps tasks and procedures.